 That’s a top-notch social media strategy achieving its full potential.

 Their values are part of their brand identity

 Speaking of their new factory, Nugget made it very apparent staying local to their home state, North Carolina, was important to them.
-Their admirable relationship with their community is part of their core values.
+Their admirable relationship with their community is part of their core values and brand strategy.